huntergdavis/huntergdavis.github.io/about.md

 I believe in servant-leadership, kindness, and empathy.

 <a id='mentorship'>Mentorship</a>
-I've created mentorship programs for the following companies: Scalable Networks, Miso Media, Rhapsody/Napster International, and my current employer Avvo.
+I've created mentorship programs for the following companies: Scalable Networks, Miso Media, Rhapsody/Napster International, Avvo.